Dungyichao/Google-Cloud-Storage-and-Line-API/README.md

     .then(json => functions.logger.log(JSON.stringify(json)))
 }
 ```
-Note that in ```"Authorization": "Bearer XXOOXX``` where XXOOXX is Channel access token configured in LINE Developer Console.
+Note that in ```"Authorization": "Bearer XXOOXX``` where XXOOXX is Channel access token configured in LINE Developer Console mentioned in previous section.
+You should keep the Channel access token secure.